-This octopus crafts for kids wants to play a game.
-You can count how many bead it takes for each arm.
+Here is an octopus craft for kids who want to play a game.
+You can count how many beads to make each arm.

 Cut the top off a small cup.
-My cup had a line near the bottom that I cut on.
-It will be about 5/8 inches tall.
+Some cups have a line near the bottom that can be used as your cut line.
+You will want the cup to be about 5/8 inches tall.
 Glue a cotton ball on the bottom.

-Cover the cup with pink tissue paper (or any color you want.
-Real octopus can blend into their surroundings).
+Cover the cup with pink tissue paper (or any color you like).
 The tissue should extend beyond the bottom of the cup about 1 inch.

 Pinch the ends of the tissue together and secure with tape.

-With a hole punch make eight holes in the side of the cup.
-(The reason octopus are called octopus is that octo is Latin for eight.)
+With a hole punch, make eight holes in the side of the cup.

 Cut a piece of string 12 inches long.
 Place one bead in the center of the string.